nporteschaikin/peak/README.md

   Run with `--help` or `-h` for options.
 3. Write your Tumblr theme!
-  - See the [syntax](#Syntax) section for Peak's language-friendly syntax for incorporating Tumblr tags/blocks and more.
+  - See the [syntax](docs/Syntax.md) docs for Peak's language-friendly syntax for incorporating Tumblr tags/blocks and more.
-  - See the [languages](docs/Languages.md) section for supported template languages.
+  - See the [languages](docs/Languages.md) docs for supported template languages.
 4. Using a browser, navigate to localhost:1111.
 5. To deploy your theme to Tumblr, run `peak deploy` from your project's root folder.